isaacs/node-tar/README.md

   is set, or the extraction is run as root.
 - File and directory modes in the archive are ignored, unless the `chmod: true` option is set.
+- A path-reservation system is used to ensure that even when multiple entries are being extracted in parallel, subsequent entries with the same filename will not interfere with one another (for example, exchanging a file with a symbolic link while it is being written to).
+- Unicode characters in path names are fully normalized, to prevent evading these protections with unicode equivalences.

+It is frankly unlikely that any tar implementation in JavaScript is going to be as secure as this one, unless a similar amount of work is put into it, putting it to the test over many years of intensive use and scrutiny.
+You can vibe-code a tar extractor in an afternoon, but you'll regret it.

+> [!WARNING]
+>
-**However**, care must still be taken when dealing with data from unknown sources, especially when extracting files, with this or any library, no matter how hardened it may be.
+> **However**, all that being said, _care must still be taken_
+> when dealing with data from unknown sources, especially when
+> extracting files, with this or any library, no matter how
+> hardened it may be.
+It is _your_ responsibility to use this
+> library safely.

 1. **NEVER** extract tarball data into a folder that could be potentially controlled by an unknown actor.
 A clever attacker